fastruby/blog/_posts/2020-03-19-our-rails-upgrade-process.markdown

 ## Step 7: Making sure that everything works

-When updating the application we always we didn't break any behavior, and even with a reliable test suite, we know that normally there are visual issues that only come up when you do a "real integration testing".
-That's why we always do quality assurance deploy the code to a QA environment.
+When updating the application we always  hope that we didn't break any behavior, and even with a reliable test suite, we know that normally there are visual issues that only come up when you do a "real integration testing".
+That's why we always do quality assurance and deploy the code to a QA environment.

 That work usually is done with the help of someone from our client's team or by their own QA team.